A microscopic derivation of Gibbs measures for the 1D focusing cubic nonlinear Schr\"{o}dinger equation: Introduction

 \subsubsection{The time-dependent problem}

 We also prove time-dependent generalisations of the results in Section \ref{The time-independent problem}.
-In order to precisely state the results, we first introduce some notation. \begin{defn} Let $p \in \N^*$ and $\xi \in \mathcal{L}(\mathfrak{h}^{(p)})$ be given.
+In order to precisely state the results, we first introduce some notation. \begin{definition} Let $p \in \N^*$ and $\xi \in \mathcal{L}(\mathfrak{h}^{(p)})$ be given.
 For $t \in \R$, we define the random variable